igordejanovic/parglare/docs/grammar_language.md

       NotComment: /((\*[^\/])|[^\s*\/]|\/[^\*])+/;

 !!! note
-    If `LAYOUT` is provided it *must* match between any two tokens including the beginning and end of the input.
-If layout is optional be sure to include `EMPTY` as one of its alternatives like in the previous examples.
+    If `LAYOUT` is provided it *must* match before the first token, between any two tokens in the input, and after the last token.
+If layout cannot be empty, the input cannot start or end with a token.
+If this is not desired, make sure to include `EMPTY` in the layout as one of its alternatives like in the previous examples.

 ## Handling keywords in your language